dotnet/csharplang/proposals/null-coalescing-assignment.md

 Simplifies a common coding pattern where a variable is assigned a value if it is null.

-As part of this proposal, we will also loosen the type requirements on `??` to allow an expression whose type is the unconstrained type parameter to be used on the left-hand side.
+As part of this proposal, we will also loosen the type requirements on `??` to allow an expression whose type is an unconstrained type parameter to be used on the left-hand side.

 ## Motivation
 [motivation]: #motivation